autopkg/MLBZ521-recipes/README.md

 Available recipe types:
   * download
     * `Maple.download` will "download" from a offline repository
-    * `Maple Patch.download` will download the latest patch.
+    * `Maple Patch.download` will download the latest patch for the supplied major version
       * Variable overrides for:  major_version
       * Uses custom processor to obtain download url
   * pkg